How Breaking Up Made Me a Strong Woman

 2. Making your own decisions is fun.

-I was never used to having complete control over the radio or TV, and I honestly never really cared.
+I was used to sharing the radio and TV, and I honestly didn’t mind.
 I was happy to go with the flow.
-I never felt discontent with his selections, but when it came down to me choosing for myself, I had no idea what I wanted to listen to or watch…bizarre, I know.
-What I found out was that I actually do like classic rock, with or without his influence.
+I never felt discontent with his selections, but when it came down to me choosing for myself, I had no clue what I wanted to listen to or watch.
+Bizarre, I know.
+What I found is that I do like classic rock, with or without his influence.
 On the contrary, I never turned on the country station when he was out of the picture.
 These are such silly little things to learn about yourself, but I found it quite fun.
-I liked thinking for myself, and I really liked discovering myself.
+I liked thinking for myself, and I really liked discovering who I am without influence.

 3. You might surprise yourself.